git-davi/axiosAuthWrapper/README.md

 # axiosAuthWrapper

-Simple and elegant axios.js wrapper for bearer token authentication
+Simple and elegant axios.js wrapper for bearer token authentication.
+For this snippet to work the server must send `401 Unauthorized` response for an invalid token.
+Also the token shouldn't be hardcoded in you code, instead you have to saved it on you local storage.

 ### Requirements
 - [axios](https://github.com/axios/axios)